tschnuchel/nyancat/README.md

 ## About

 *NyanCat Game* is simple.
 You start with 7 lives and must find your way through space.
 If you hit a planet you'll lose a life (rainbow segment), so make sure to collect extra lives as you navigate.
 On top, you can collect saxophones to enter Jazz-Mode.
-It's more or less the same, only way cooler: Smoother music, sunglasses and a an awesome saxophonist.
+It's more or less the same, only way cooler: Smoother music, sunglasses and an awesome saxophonist.

 ![excerpt](documentation/gameplay.gif)